Krypton-Suite/Standard-Toolkit/README.md

 =======

 ## Introduction
 The Krypton Suite contains user interface components designed to make it quick and easy for developers to create professional looking applications.
 It provides the essential building blocks needed to create a consistent look and feel across all your products.
-You can use the built-in palettes to achieve the same appearance as industry standard applications such as Microsoft Office `2007/2010/2013/365`.
+You can use the built-in palettes to achieve the same appearance as industry standard applications such as Microsoft Office `2007/2010/2013` & Microsoft 365.
 Alternatively you can create your own custom palettes to create a completely unique user interface.
 The Krypton Suite consists of five products called ***Krypton Toolkit***, ***Krypton Ribbon***, ***Krypton Navigator***, ***Krypton Workspace*** and ***Krypton Docking***.

 ## What is this Repository About?
 - Modifications by Peter Wagner (aka Wagnerp) & Simon Coghlan (aka Smurf-IV) have been fixing and adding more capabilities to this toolkit.